oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 (6) The Client Instance sends both the Client Attestation JWT and the Client Attestation PoP JWT to the authorization server, e.g. within a token request.
 The authorization server validates the Client Attestation and thus authenticates the Client Instance.

-Note that the protocol for steps (2) and (4) and how the Client Instance authenticates to the Client Backend is out of scope of this specification.
-Note also that this specification can be utilized without the client having a backend server at all; in this case, each Client Instance will perform the functions described as being done by the backend for itself.
+Please note that the protocol details for steps (2) and (4), particularly how the Client Instance authenticates to the client Backend, are beyond the scope of this specification.
+Furthermore, this specification is designed to be flexible and can be implemented even in scenarios where the client does not have a backend server.
+In such cases, each Client Instance is responsible for performing the functions typically handled by the backend on its own.

+This approach acknowledges the evolving landscape of OAuth 2.0 deployments, where the ability for public clients to authenticate securely and reliably has become increasingly important.

 # Conventions and Definitions